 The Leica M9 and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and September 2012.
-The M9 is a fixed lens compact, while the GH3 is a rangefinder-style mirrorless.
+The M9 is a rangefinder-focusing mirrorless, while the GH3 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and a Four Thirds (GH3) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Panasonic provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M9 and the Panasonic Lumix DMC-GH3?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica M9 and the Panasonic GH3 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The M9 can be obtained in two different colors (black, silver), while the GH3 is only available in black.